10. Jazz Standards

 ▪ Due to shifts between tonal centers throughout tunes, it is better to go with accidentals than key signatures.

-▪ In Great American Songbook tunes, there are many minor 7th chords that should be interpreted as minor 6th chords.
+▪ In “Fake Books” of Jazz Standards there are many minor 7th chords that should be interpreted as minor 6th chords.
 Not all, but in many cases.
 Try both, listen to the difference, and choose.
+Note that in some cases, a minor 7th chord notated instead of a minor 6th chord, because the bass note of the minor 7th is preferred (E.g: Cm7 instead of E♭6, because the C in the LH is preferred in the specific tune).